Karl Barth Livres

 Explication du symbole des Apôtres d'après le catéchisme de Calvin

-Karl Barth's Church Dogmatics stands as a monumental theological achievement of the 20th century, reflecting his profound influence as a Reformed theologian.
-Initiated in 1932, this extensive work comprises thirteen volumes that delve into fundamental Christian doctrines, shaping the preaching and teaching practices of pastors and scholars globally.
-Barth's innovative approach and insights remain pivotal in contemporary theological discourse, ensuring his legacy endures in religious education and practice.
+Karl Barth's Church Dogmatics stands as a monumental theological work, reflecting his profound influence as a Reformed theologian in the 20th century.
+Initiated in 1932, this extensive thirteen-volume series encapsulates Barth's innovative ideas and interpretations, shaping the practices of preaching and teaching for pastors and scholars globally.
+His writings remain a vital resource, guiding contemporary theological discourse and understanding.

 - 6 heures de lecture